CakeDC/users/Docs/Documentation/Configuration.md

 Enabling / Disabling Registration
 ---------------------------------

-Some application won't need to have registration enable so you can define ```Users.allowRegistration``` in ```bootstrap.php``` to enable or disable registration.
+Some application won't need to have registration enable so you can define `Users.allowRegistration` in `app/Config/bootstrap.php` to enable or disable registration.
 By default registration will be enabled.

 ```
 // Disables the registration